bluecrab2/ClassicExplorer/README.md

 | Magic Number |	4 |	A number used to identify the file.
 Always will be `27 1B B7 88`. |
 | Version |	1 |	A version identifier byte `02`. |

 After the header bytes, Minecraft uses [Java's Serializable interface](https://docs.oracle.com/javase/6/docs/platform/serialization/spec/protocol.html) to save the `Level` class.
-The Level class' fields throughout Classic versions many times.
+The fields of the Level class changed throughout Classic versions many times.